Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: PRELIMINARY: FL Fundamentals

 \subsection{FL Categories}

-Given the significant role of local datasets in realising efficient training, FL systems can be classified based on the distribution characteristics of the data between different parties into horizontal, vertical, and FTL \cite{[2.11]}.
-Assuming each data owner maintains its data in a 2D matrix form, where each row represents a data sample, while each column indicates a feature.
-In addition, data samples may be tagged with labels for improved data classification and organisation.
+Given the significant role of local datasets in realising efficient training and assuming the data is maintained in a 2D matrix form, rows represent data samples, and columns indicate features.
+FL systems can be classified based on the data distribution characteristics between different parties into horizontal, vertical, and FTL \cite{[2.11]}.